What We Do

 Nutrition & Naturopathy

-During your initial consultation, we will conduct a thorough review of your health complaint and spend the time to understand your personal health journey.
-Clinical screening tests can be completed to check your current health status, including blood pressure, pulse, blood oxygen levels, iridology, tongue and nail diagnosis, zinc tally testing, and blood tests.
+During your initial individualised consultation, we will conduct a thorough review of your health-problems and spend the time to understand your personal health journey to achieve good health.
+Your natural healthcare practitioner can offer clinical screening tests to check your current health status, including blood pressure, pulse, blood oxygen levels, iridology, tongue and nail diagnosis, zinc tally testing, and blood tests.

-After each appointment, you will receive a comprehensive treatment plan emailed directly to you.
-In your follow up consultations, screening tests will be carried out as necessary, allergy and intolerance testing may be requested, but, most importantly, each additional session will be focused towards getting to know how your health condition is progressing and what steps can be taken on the continued road to improvement.
+After each health care professional appointment, you will be presecribed an evidence-based treatment plan designed to improve your holistic health.
+In your follow up consultations, screening tests will be carried out as necessary, allergy and intolerance testing may be requested, but, most importantly, each additional session will be focused towards getting to know how your health condition is progressing and what steps can be taken on the continued road to improving your health and vitality.

-Naturopaths use a combination of diet and lifestyle modifications, along with therapeutic interventions such as herbal and nutritional supplementation to treat their patients.
+Naturopaths use a combination of diet and lifestyle modifications, along with therapeutic interventions such as herbal and nutritional supplementation to aid the healing process.
+A wide range of health-problems can be treated including hormonal imbalances, thyroid, cholesterol, fertility and more.
 Read more about it here.

 Herbal medicines can be either liquid herbal extracts which use alcohol, glycerine, or water to extract the herbal constituents, or encapsulated or herbal tablets which are either made from whole plant parts or specific herbal constituents.